diegommir/ner_challenge/README.md

 This would probably be a more elegant solution.
 But since the time is limited, I decided to train instead three models, each one specialized into one of the categories.
 This way the fine_tuner module was built to be able to train each model separately.

 ## Estimation Problem
-There is a secondary challenge asking for an estimation of how many questions of each category has among the total Jeopardy dataset.
+There is a secondary challenge asking for an estimation of how many questions each category has among the total Jeopardy dataset.
 To do this I've counted how many random questions iterations were necessary to get the amount of 1000 questions for each type.
-This way a can extrapolate the results to the whole dataset.
+This way I can extrapolate the results to the whole dataset.

 There is of course some error to this type of approach, specially for the models with lower scores during the training.
 But after 3 runs of the curator, we got: